Skip to main content

 Rather than reducing teams, it changes where effort can be applied.
 Customer-facing roles can remain human-led, supported by AI.

-Sam cautions agains the hype - in regulated sectors it's best to adopt a "fast follower" mindset, waiting to see who successfully deploys more comprehensive automated decisioning that regulators accept.
+Sam cautions against the hype.
+In regulated sectors it is best to adopt a "fast follower" mindset, waiting to see who successfully deploys more comprehensive automated decisioning that regulators accept.

 FAQs